kubernetes/community/contributors/design-proposals/node/numa-manager.md

 In order to extract the best performance, optimizations related to CPU isolation and memory and device locality are required.
-However, in Kubernetes, these optimizations are handled by disjoint components.
+However, in Kubernetes, these optimizations are handled by a disjoint set of components.

 This proposal provides a mechanism to coordinate fine-grained hardware resource assignments for different components in Kubernetes.